cmccpay2016/mrc-hia/README.md

-# Machine Reading Comprehension - hia attention
+# Machine Reading Comprehension - hia model

 The code has been not available temporarily, appling for a patent.